-All nonprofit, nongovernmental organizations that apply for funding from OVW and have not
+All nonprofit, nongovernmental organizations that apply for funding from OVW and have not previously (or within the last three years) received funding from OVW must complete an

-Page 21 of 38 O-OVW-2021-38001-PROD previously (or within the last three years) received funding from OVW must complete an Applicant Financial Capability Questionnaire and attach it to their application in JustGrants.
+Applicant Financial Capability Questionnaire and attach it to their application in JustGrants.
 In addition, applicants may be required to submit their current year's audit report at a later time.
-The questionnaire can be found at https://www.justice.gov/ovw/file/866126/download.